baylism/RunCounter/README.md

 -the user's friend (people they follow) report, friend running report or friend cycling report

-‘Ask running info for my friend report’
+‘Ask Run Counter for my friend report’
-‘Ask running info for my friend running report’
+‘Ask Run Counter for my friend running report’

 -the user's follower (people they follow, and who follow them) report, running report or cycling report

-‘Ask running info for my follower report’
+‘Ask Run Counter for my follower report’
-‘Ask running info for my follower running report’
+‘Ask Run Counter for my follower running report’

 ## Implementation
 The skill has been developed and tested using Amazon lambda.